Things to Do in DC This Weekend: Citi Open Tennis, Awkward Sex Comedy, and Black Squirrel's Final Bash

 FILM The 2009 Australian film Samson & Delilah follows two teenagers in a remote Aboriginal community who band together through tragedy and learn to look out for one another.
 Winner of the Caméra d’Or award at the 2009 Cannes Film Festival, the film will screen at the Phillips Collection on Thursday night. $15, 6 PM.

-BEER/FOOD The Kingsbird Terrace at the Watergate Hotel is hosting its first beer dinner with central Pennsylvania’s Tröegs Independent Brewing.
+BEER/FOOD The Kingbird Terrace at the Watergate Hotel is hosting its first beer dinner with central Pennsylvania’s Tröegs Independent Brewing.
 Five courses will be offered, each paired with a different Tröegs beer; taste the stout with some roasted peppers and burnt eggplant. $65, 6:30 PM.

 BOOKS Author Arika Pierce has a handy guide for millennials in her new book, The Millennial’s Playbook to Adulting, and will be hosting a happy hour at HalfSmoke to talk about it.
 Get some advice on job-hunting, networking, and finances through a Q&A moderated by DC career and millennial blogger Tiffany Ingram.
 Free, 6 PM.